SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 138. - *Squat Nimbleness* © [UB]

 You are uncommonly nimble for your race.
 Increase your Strength or Dexterity by 1, to a maximum of 20.
-Increase your walking speed by 5 ft.
+Increase your walking speed by 5ft.
 You gain proficiency or expertise in the Athletics skill if Strength is increased or Acrobatics skill if Dexterity is increased.

 # 139. - *Stealthy* © [UB]